MS SQL Server GETDATE Function

 • The returned value is the datetime type by GETDATE function.

-• The current date and time are taken from the operating system where the database server is installed.
+• Current date and time are taken from the operating system where the database server is installed.

 • The date and time value is without the database timezone offset.